Tasmanian devils are being born on Australia’s mainland after 3,000 years. But can they survive?

 That idea has generated some skepticism from scientists, who point out that Tasmanian devils could be wiped out by larger predators again, and now face additional threats from humans and cars.

-The animals will likely have to be restricted to large fenced areas where they are protected from dingoes and foxes, Andrew Flies, a wildlife immunologist at the Menzies Institute for Medical Research at the University of Tasmania, told the Australian Broadcasting Corp.
-Creating those kinds of environments is an expensive proposition — and Flies questioned whether it was the best use of the limited amount of funding available for conversation projects.
+The animals will probably have to be restricted to large fenced areas where they are protected from dingoes and foxes, Andrew Flies, a wildlife immunologist at the Menzies Institute for Medical Research at the University of Tasmania, told the Australian Broadcasting Corp.
+Creating those kinds of environments is an expensive proposition — and Flies questioned whether it was the best use of the limited funding available for conversation projects.

 “Saying they’re back in the wild is not completely genuine,” Flies said.